 Carbon Rigger: 2017

-Sykes has spent the last two years developing and refining a new Bow mounted Carbon Fibre rigger for our single scull range.
+Sykes developed a new Bow mounted Carbon Fibre rigger for our single scull range.
 Starting with a target to be lighter and stiffer than the aluminium stern mounted rigger with backarms, the design evolved from the flat profile sections of the 1990’s rigger into a purpose designed shape that transfers the loads from the rower into the oar blade effectively.

 The customised shape provides very high stiffness under rowing loads as well as reduced vertical movement of the pin.
 This all results in greater power transfer into the water.
 Using substantial Finite element analysis and on-water analysis, we have been able to place carbon fibres in the right location and orientation to ensure highest efficiency and lowest weight.
 The new rigger will come in significantly lighter than the existing aluminium rigger (-600g+) as well as giving you a very direct feel when the catch is taking, propelling you to all new speeds.

 Starting in 2015, Sykes endeavour to close the gap in the Single Scull market to have 5 dedicated moulds for five weight ranges of athlete.
 Designed to cover from 50-100kg, each hull is tailor designed to its weight class from an original hull surface.
 Designed in conjunction with Australian Athletes, Adelaide and Melbourne Universities, the hulls aim to maximise inherent stability in the hulls whilst minimising total surface area and narrow bows.
 This combination produces a stable, easy to row boat that has very low overall drag.
 Furthermore, each of our new Singles can be fitted with our new Carbon Fibre bow rigger.

 Multiax CNC: Ongoing